cuiyongbo/hello-world/my_wiki/computer_glossary/os_problem/ubuntu_problems_note.rst

 Ubuntu Problems
 ===============

 #.
-Unable to lock the administration directory (/var/lib/dpkg/) is another process using it [solved]
+Unable to lock the administration directory (/var/lib/dpkg/) is another process using it

    .. code-block:: sh

       sudo rm /var/lib/dpkg/lock
       sudo dpkg --configure -a

 #.
-Location where to find the downloaded files of apt-get [solved]
+Location where to find the downloaded files of apt-get

    .. code-block:: sh

       /var/cache/apt/*

-#. download the source file of linux binary file [solved]
+#. download the source file of linux binary file

    Execute following command, It will be in your current directory: